ctkelley/MPResults/README.md

    2. It's better to clone the repo and get to the notebook from your own computer anyhow.
    3. __newtonmp.html__ is the bib for the notebook.
 Do not touch it.
 4. A pdf file of the notebook.
-5. The LaTeX and BiBTex files for this in /BiB_and_LaTeX

 ## How to use this mess